Please ensure Javascript is enabled for purposes of website accessibility

 Investing in small-cap stocks is a good way to earn huge returns.
 The smaller companies often have the most potential for growth.
 They also carry plenty of risk for investors.

 Anytime you buy shares of a small, little-known company, there are a bevy of unknowns.
-Some small cap stocks are clinical-stage biotechs whose drugs have yet to be approved for commercial use.
-Others are chipmakers or cloud-computing companies that have plenty of promise but have been simply misunderstood by the market.
+Some small-cap stocks are clinical-stage biotechs whose drugs have yet to be approved for commercial use.
+Others are chipmakers or cloud-computing companies that have plenty of promise but have simply been misunderstood by the market.

 It’s impossible to take the risk completely out of small-cap investing.
 But there are ways to minimize those risks without sacrificing potential profits.
 For starters, set up a clearly established set of rules ahead of time, and stick to them.